God of Our Fathers

 "God of Our Fathers" is a 19th-century American Christian hymn, written in 1876 to commemorate the 100th anniversary of the United States Declaration of Independence.

+History

+Writer

 The hymn was written by Daniel C. Roberts, a priest in the Protestant Episcopal Church serving, at the time, as rector of St. Thomas & Grace Episcopal churches in Brandon, Vermont.
 Roberts had served in the American Civil War in the 84th Ohio Infantry.

+National hymn

 In 1892, Roberts sent the hymn anonymously to the General Convention of the Episcopal Church to be considered by a group tasked with revising the Episcopal hymnal.
 If the group accepted his hymn, Roberts said he would send them his name.
 The commission approved it.
 The hymnal editor and organist George W. Warren were to choose a hymn for the celebration of the Centennial of the United States Constitution.
-They chose Roberts' lyrics, which were originally sung to a tune called "Russian Hymn."
+They chose Roberts's lyrics, which were originally sung to a tune called "Russian Hymn."
 Warren wrote a new tune called "National Hymn."